Romainua/sui-val-bot/README.md

 ## Bot capabilities:

 -  fetch gas price for next epoch by 2/3 (6666) of validators
--  set gas for next epoch
--  set commission rate for next epoch
--  add validator in bot
--  delete validator from bot
 -  show added validator info (System State)
 -  show another validator by name
 -  withdraw rewards (from one pool or all)
 -  show validator rewards by name
 -  save user data and chat id to db
 -  subscribe to stake/unstake events

+**If want use these functionality change branch to val-ctrl or db/val-contrl**

+-  set gas for next epoch
+-  set commission rate for next epoch
+-  add validator in bot
+-  delete validator from bot

 You can play with bot on mainnet [t.me/sui_validator_bot](https://t.me/sui_validator_bot)